-Read on, and I will explain to you, where the problem lies.
+Read on, and I will explain to you where the problem lies.

-I am very inquisitive, and when I started practicing hypnosis, the following question popped into my mind: "What the hell it is that I'm doing?"
+I am very inquisitive, and when I started practicing hypnosis, the following question popped into my mind: "What the hell is it that I'm doing?"

-The question: "What the hell it is that I'm doing?" is a stealthy question.
+The question: "What the hell is it that I'm doing?" is a stealthy question.
 It will not appear in your mind until you actually start practicing hypnotherapy.

-As you learn hypnosis the question: "What the hell it is that I'm doing?" does not show up, because your mind is focused on learning, and not on your practice.
+As you learn hypnosis the question: "What the hell is it that I'm doing?" does not show up, because your mind is focused on learning, and not on your practice.

 In order to succeed in their business people need to stand on the solid ground.
 They need to have a solid definition of their business.